UPDATE 2-Adidas sets new soccer sales goal in World Cup year

 HERZOGENAURACH, Germany, June 18 German sportswear maker Adidas AG forecast record sales for its soccer business in 2014, aiming to retain market leadership in the sport ahead of U.S. rival Nike Inc in a soccer World Cup year.

-Adidas and Nike dominate a market for soccer gear - replica shirts, balls and boots - estimated to be worth around 5 billion euros ($6.7 billion) annually.
+Adidas and Nike dominate a market for soccer kit - replica shirts, balls and boots - estimated to be worth around 5 billion euros ($6.7 billion) annually.

 "It is a battle between us and Nike, not only in Brazil but the whole football world," Adidas CEO Herbert Hainer told reporters at a news conference at the company's headquarters in southern Germany.